penelopedef/Olympic_data_analysis/README.md

 #### Course - Data Visualization
 #### Purpose - This repository was completed as a graded project in partial fulfillment of the requirements for the MSc DSA degree.

+## Background to the Study
+Athletic performance is shaped by a complex interplay of factors, including physical attributes, training regimens (Boullosa et al., 2020), and external conditions (TrineOnline, 2022).
+Through an in-depth analysis of historical Olympic data, this study aims to identify meaningful patterns across a range of sports disciplines.
+Specifically, we will examine variables such as age, gender, weight, height, nationality, and event type to uncover performance trends.
+These insights aim to inform strategies for enhancing athlete development and equity in competition.
+The enduring pursuit of excellence in sports has driven ongoing innovation in training techniques and performance analysis.
+A comprehensive understanding of the factors influencing athletic outcomes empowers athletes, coaches, and sports organizations to make evidence-based decisions that optimize training and maximize performance.
+Moreover, examining over a century of Olympic data offers a unique opportunity to observe the evolution of athletic achievements, highlight persistent trends, and identify emerging patterns that contribute to success.
+This research not only enhances our knowledge of elite performance but also reveals areas for future growth and improvement in the global sporting landscape.

+## Research Questions
+To define the scope of this study, the team refined the research focus by formulating the following guiding questions:
+- What key factors influence an athlete's performance?
+- Which countries have improved the most in terms of medal performance?
+- How have Olympic sports evolved over time in terms of athlete demographics, performance, and competition trends?

 ## Dataset Used
 - The dataset used in this project was obtained from Kaggle and is publicly available under a Creative Commons (CC) license.
 - Dataset URL - https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results